 To that you could add the Vauxhall Insignia Grand Sport SRI Nav if you want built in navigation, but with Apple CarPlay and Android Auto as standard, the additional outlay isn’t necessary as everyone uses Google maps and Waze these days.
 A 136PS 1.6 SRI automatic would be our pick, and should be yours.

 What other cars are similar to the Vauxhall Insignia Grand Sport?

 The Vauxhall Insignia, and its Vectra and Cavalier have long diced with the Ford Mondeo (and Sierra before it) for buyer’s money.
 Add cars like the cut above Volkswagen Passat, Volvo S60 and Mazda 6 into the mix and there’s plenty of choice from its traditional rivals, but these days you can also add cars like the Skoda Superb and Peugeot 508.

-To that list you can add all those premium rivals like the BMW 3 Series, Audi A4, Mercedes-Benz C-Class and Jaguar XE.
+At a push you could even include used versions of the likes of the BMW 3 Series, Audi A4, Mercedes-Benz C-Class and Jaguar XE.
 Many buyers will consider similar money SUVs as more practical alternatives, but height aside, they’re not, consume more fuel, emit more and aren’t as nice to drive, either.

 Quality and finish

 You’ll not get in the Insignia and be blown away by the interior quality as you might something like an Audi A4 or Volkswagen Passat, but, likewise, neither are you likely to be disappointed.

 The materials all feel of good quality, with all the touch points around the interior being soft, with the obvious exception of things like the door handles.
 Some of the piano black plastics around the centre console are a bit shiny, not in an indulgent expensive manner, but in a slightly cheap way, but all the switchgear works with a pleasingly weighted slickness which isn’t really that removed from the best of its premium rivals.